 The Android app is super-cute and easy to use, if a little light on data.
 You can see server locations on a map and tap to have your bear tunnel to them.
 There’s also a handy widget for the home screen.
 There is a kill switch feature, and TunnelBear also accepts Bitcoin.
 The service is based in Canada.

 You can get 500MB of free data every month for a single device.
 The normal subscription costs $10 per month or $60 for the year, which gets you unlimited use on up to five devices simultaneously.

 You’ll find a decent range of servers in Europe, North America, and Asia with Freedome, which currently covers more than 20 countries.
 Finnish provider F-Secure promises not to log your data, and allows you to create an account without registering.
 It doesn’t allow BitTorrent use in many countries, including the United States and United Kingdom.

 The Android app is pretty stylish and couldn’t be simpler to use.
 Fire it up, and you’ll see a big button that you can tap to turn the service on and off.
 There are some stats beneath.
-You can change location, and that’s about it.
-There’s no kill switch function.
+You can change location, and there’s a kill switch function.
 F-Secure is also an antivirus provider, so it offers other apps and services to guard against viruses, malware, and dodgy websites.

 You can try the app for free for five days.
 After that, you’re looking at spending $50 per year for three devices, $60 for five devices, or $80 for seven devices.